djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - covariance parameters;
 - hyperparameters.

-### Step 7: record train-test separation
+### record train-test separation

 Summarize nearest-training distances.

-### Step 8: report fold-level metrics
+### report fold-level metrics

-Do not report only the overall mean.
+Do not report only the overall mean performance.

-### Step 9: inspect covariate support
+### inspect covariate support

 Check whether held-out conditions are represented in training.

-### Step 10: reserve final geographic testing if possible
+### reserve final geographic testing if possible

-Separate model selection from final evaluation.
+Keep model selection separate from final evaluation.

----

-## 44. Common mistakes
+## Common mistakes

-### Mistake 1: using random CV for a regional-transfer claim
+### using random CV for a regional-transfer claim

 Random CV usually leaves nearby training observations available.

-### Mistake 2: choosing blocks that are too small
+### choosing blocks that are too small

 Test observations can remain almost adjacent to training data.

-### Mistake 3: choosing a huge buffer without considering deployment
+### choosing a huge buffer without considering deployment

-A buffer should mimic the real information gap, not maximize difficulty.
+A buffer should mimic the real information gap rather than maximize difficulty.

-### Mistake 4: computing spatial features before splitting
+### computing spatial features before splitting

 This can leak held-out information into training.

-### Mistake 5: fitting a variogram once on the full dataset during CV
+### fitting a variogram once on the full dataset during CV

 The test fold influences covariance estimation.

-### Mistake 6: reporting only mean RMSE across spatial folds
+### reporting only mean RMSE across spatial folds

 Regional variation may be large.

-### Mistake 7: treating folds as independent experimental replicates
+### treating folds as independent experimental replicates

 Spatial folds often share broad processes.

-### Mistake 8: assuming blocked CV solves extrapolation
+### assuming blocked CV solves extrapolation

 It does not create evidence for predictor conditions absent from the dataset.

-### Mistake 9: tuning and evaluating on the same spatial folds
+### tuning and evaluating on the same spatial folds

 Model selection can make reported performance optimistic.

----

-## 45. Compact worked comparison
+## Compact worked comparison

 Suppose a spatial model is evaluated three ways.